From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 As a DevSecOps engineer, my goal is: “Make it work.
 Make it reliable.
 Make it scalable.
 And make sure an attacker can’t abuse it.”

-- What happens if this endpoint is called 1000 times per second?
+- What happens if this endpoint is called 1000 times per second? (abuse case, not scaling — does the rate limiter actually work, or is it counting the wrong IPs?)

-- What happens if someone sends a 10MB JSON payload?
+- What happens if someone sends a 10MB JSON payload? (resource exhaustion — does the parser have a size limit?)

-- What happens if the database connection fails mid-transaction?
+- What happens if the database connection fails mid-transaction? (error disclosure — does the 500 response leak connection strings?)

 - What happens if someone sets

-isDeleted: trueon their own account?
+isDeleted: trueon their own account? (mass assignment — does the DTO reject unknown fields?)

 Edge cases become primary concerns.
 Failure modes become features.